kyverno/website/content/en/docs/Writing policies/preconditions.md

 While `match` and `exclude` allow filtering requests based on resource and user information, `preconditions` can be used to define custom filters for more granular control of when a rule should be applied.

 The primary use case for `preconditions` is in `mutate` or `generate` rules when needing to check and ensure a variable, typically from AdmissionReview data, is not empty.
-In addition to AdmissionReview variables, written as JMESPath expressions, `preconditions` can also be used to check against variables from ConfigMap resources. `mutate` rules which use `patchJson6902` should use `preconditions` as a way to filter out results.
+In addition to AdmissionReview variables, written as JMESPath expressions, `preconditions` can also be used to check against variables from ConfigMap resources, API server and registry lookups, and others. `mutate` rules which use `patchJson6902` should use `preconditions` as a way to filter out results.

 For `validate` rules, the use of `patterns` is often preferable since conditionals can be used.